How to Report Foreign Rental Income on US Taxes

 Include any expenses involved in generating the rental income on your foreign property.

 There is a genuine fear of being double-taxed, but this is mitigated by being able to apply for the foreign tax credit.
-So, the simple answer is to report all the income and all the expenses.
+So, the simple answer is to report all income and expenses.

-There are a few other complexities involved, so it’s important to work with a qualified CPA on this aspect of reporting.
+A few other complexities are involved, so it is essential to work with a qualified CPA or EA on this reporting aspect.

-If you are not sure about the best structure for your property, it’s best to work with an international CPA or tax attorney.
+For the best property ownership structure, work with an international CPA or tax attorney.
 We are happy to introduce you to some of these professionals in our network.

 Reporting Currency for the Foreign Rental Income

 Report all income and expenses in US dollars.
-According to the directions provided by the IRS, if the foreign country does not use the US dollar, use the local currency, but be sure to make the exchange at the end of the year when you report it.
+According to the IRS directions, if the foreign country does not use the US dollar, use the local currency, but make the exchange at the end of the year when you report it.

 Other Reporting Requirements

-Depending on how you are running the rental property, and what else you own overseas, there are other reporting requirements you might need to fulfill.
-The two main ones are
+Depending on how you are running the rental property and what else you own overseas, you might need to fulfill other reporting requirements.
+The two main ones are.

-FBAR (Foreign Bank and Financial Accounts Reporting) If you’ve set up a foreign account, to receive the rental income, you may have to file the FBAR forms.
-The requirement is based on the combined balances of all your foreign accounts.
+FBAR (Foreign Bank and Financial Accounts Reporting): If you’ve set up a foreign account, to receive rental income, you may have to file the FBAR forms.
+The requirement is based on the combined balances of all your foreign accounts in all the countries outside the US.

 FATCA (Foreign Account Tax Compliance Act) Form 8938.
 This form is required if the specified foreign financial assets’ aggregate value is more than the reporting threshold at any point during the year.

-IRS has created a simple chart that compares Form 8938 and the FBAR requirements and will help you figure out which one of the two if any you need to file.
+IRS has created a simple chart that compares Form 8938 and the FBAR requirements and will help you figure out which one you need to file.

 Failure to report foreign income can have serious financial consequences for you.
 There is the usual penalty for not reporting income, and then there are penalties for failure to report on foreign assets.

-One of the reasons US tax residents are not reporting foreign rental income is simply because they don’t know they are supposed to report it.
-This is especially true with those who have recently arrived in the country.
+US tax residents do not report foreign rental income because they don’t know they are supposed to.
+This is especially true for those who have recently arrived in the country.

 It’s important to figure out as quickly as possible how to file taxes in the US, especially the first year when new in the country.